Cow Byre 1 or 2 Cottage

 Cottage | 2 bedrooms | sleeps 5

-The semi detached Cow Byre Cottage have exposed beams and vaulted ceilings.
-The cottage has a galleried double bedroom upstairs and downstairs Cow Byre 1 has a room with bunk beds and a single bed whilst .
+The semi detached Cow Byre Cottages have exposed beams and vaulted ceilings.
+Each cottage has a galleried double bedroom upstairs and downstairs Cow Byre 1 has a room with bunk beds and a single bed whilst Cow Byre 2 has a room with a double/twin with a single bed.

-This beautiful cottage sleeps up to five guests.
+These beautiful cottages each sleeps up to five guests.

 The Cow Byres over look the patio at the front and fields to the rear.